 On May 31, 2018, Par Pharmaceutical, Inc., Par Sterile Products, LLC, and Endo Par Innovation Company, LLC (together, "Par") filed suit against the Company in the United States District Court for the District of Delaware.
 Par alleged patent infringement based on the filing of the Company's ANDA seeking approval to manufacture and sell the Company's vasopressin product.
 The Company's vasopressin product, if approved by FDA, will be an alternative to Vasostrict, which is indicated to increase blood pressure in adults with vasodilatory shock (e.g., post-cardiotomy or sepsis) who remain hypotensive despite fluids and catecholamines.
 The Company answered the complaint on August 6, 2018, and filed an amended answer and counterclaims on October 30, 2019.
 The court issued a Markman ruling on July 1, 2019.
 On December 20, 2019, Par dismissed with prejudice claims of three of the patents asserted against Eagle, and the Court entered an Order reflecting that dismissal on December 27, 2019.
 Mediation took place on March 3, 2020.
 On April 17, 2020, we submitted a letter requesting leave to file a motion for summary judgment of non-infringement.
 Par's responsive letter was submitted on May 8, 2020.
 On May 18, 2020, the court said it would hear non-infringement arguments at trial and not through summary judgment.
 Fact discovery ended in October 2019, and expert discovery ended in February 2020.
-Due to the COVID-19 pandemic, the trial, which was scheduled to begin May 18, 2020, has been rescheduled to begin on July 7, 2021.
+Due to the COVID-19 pandemic, the trial, which was scheduled to begin May 18, 2020, was rescheduled to and occurred on July 7-9, 2021.
+Post-trial briefing was submitted on July 28, 2021.
 The 30-month stay of FDA approval expired on October 17, 2020.
 This suit is pending.